coolpersonbee/LifeOfParadise/README.md

 part.Anchored = true
 part.Parent = game.Workspace

--- Wait for 0.1 seconds before re-equipping the "Stoller" wait(0.1)
+-- Wait for 1 second before re-equipping the "Stoller" wait(1)

 -- Re-equip the "Stoller"
 if stroller then